FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 <!-- ## The What-Why-How of Visualization Design
-The design space of possible visualisation idioms is huge, and includes the considerations of both how to create and how to interact with visual representations.
+The design space of possible visualization idioms is huge and includes the considerations of both how to create and how to interact with visual representations.
 Visualization design is full of trade-offs, and most possibilities in the design space are ineffective for a particular task, so validating the effectiveness of a design is both necessary and difficult.
 You must take into account three very different kinds of resource limitations: those of computers, of humans, and of displays.
-Visualisation usage can be analysed in terms of why the user needs it, what data is shown, and how the idiom is designed.
+Visualization usage can be analyzed in terms of why the user needs it, what data is shown, and how the idiom is designed.

-### Knowledge the Design Space of Possible Visualizations
+### Knowledge of the Design Space of Possible Visualizations
 First, there is the space for all possible solutions, including possible solutions that no one has ever thought of.
 Next, there is the set of possibilities known to you, the vis designer.
 Of course, this set might be small if you are a beginner who is not familiar with the full range of methods that have been proposed in the past.
 If you are in this situation, one of the goals of this event is to expand the set of methods.

 The next set is the consideration space, which contains the solutions you are actively considering.
-This set is necessarily smaller than the known space, since you cannot consider what you do not know.
+This set is necessarily smaller than the known space since you cannot consider what you do not know.
 An even smaller set is the proposal space of possibilities that you explore in detail via prototyping.
 Eventually, one of them becomes the chosen solution.

 Is it a good solution?
 Probably not.

-We have learned last week that we live a data area.
+We learned last week that we live in a data area (% KG era?).
 However, data are not meaningful by themselves.
-We need to find appropriate approaches to explore data, to relate data to each other, and to communicate it meaningfully~\cite{KlingStar1998:HCD}.
+We need to find appropriate approaches to explore data, relate data to each other, and communicate it meaningfully~\cite{KlingStar1998:HCD}.

 ## Übung
 https://docs.google.com/document/d/1HDAyT5tCVR0uRmt4FpkjNsGlA1fKBMiWES87dVDEjjE/edit#heading=h.jmyr3335vjfs